 At the core of the human psyche for Smith, and classical political economy more generally, is need and desire (not rational optimal utility calculation associated with the marginal utility revolution of contemporary economics).

 The desire to save and the desire to consume is what drives individual effort.

 Free commercial trade, the division of labour and the expansion of markets is what enables this individual effort to come to fruition.

-But contrary to popular conceptions of Smith as the defender of vice and unfettered free markets he considers prudence to be a core virtue.
+Contrary to popular conceptions of Adam Smith as the defender of vice and unfettered free markets he considers prudence the core virtue of capitalism.

 For it is only through hard work and saving for the future that one can ensure the respect of their peers (sociability) and generate wealth (savings) for investment.

-The role of the government is to get out of the way of commerce.
-But government in this context means authoritarian rule.
+The role of the government, for Smith, is to get out of the way of commerce.
+But government in this context means protectionist, monarchic and authoritarian rule.